 In 2013 Carey Schofield took over as Principal.

 Pupils from the Langlands School and College are doing well in their further studies and in their chosen professions.
 Many have completed their studies at top universities in Pakistan and abroad, often with scholarships and bursaries.
 The school has produced lawyers, doctors, engineers, accountants, army officers, businessmen and others who are already serving their country with distinction.

 Students of the Langlands School come from a variety of backgrounds.
 Many of their families are not rich, and make sacrifices in order to educate their children.
-The fees cannot be set too high in area such as Chitral where incomes are generally modest.
+The fees cannot be set too high in area such as Chitral where family incomes are generally modest.

 Despite its proven record of success, therefore, the Langlands School and College needs help urgently.

 Investment is crucial to maintain and upgrade the buildings, to improve the facilities and to equip the school to deliver the first-rate education that its pupils deserve.